 Take a trip with a senior travel group

 If you were already planning on making travel a priority in retirement, you might consider joining a senior travel group.
-Visiting a new place can be twice as exciting if you have interesting travel companions to share the experience with, and if you hit it off with the other members of your group, they might become lifelong friends and travel companions.
-Many of these groups will offer guided tours, set single travelers up with a roommate, and create well-researched itineraries to help you make the most of the time you have at each of your destinations, so it is definitely an option worth considering.
+Visiting a new place can be twice as exciting if you have interesting travel companions to share the experience with.
+If you hit it off with the other members of your group, they might become lifelong friends and travel companions.
+Many of these groups will offer guided tours, or even set single travelers up with a roommate.
+Some groups even create well-researched itineraries to help you make the most of your time at each destination.

 If you’re dedicated to lifelong learning, Road Scholar, formerly known as ElderHostel, provides educational travel tours to a variety of domestic and international destinations.
 For those who are more athletically inclined, or are looking for a more rigorous adventure, Elder Treks, Row Adventures, and Walking the World offer tours that allow you to explore the great outdoors with other 55+ travelers.